kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 	- He's part of the Liberation League fighting against the tyranny of the empire, small shock troop group.
 	- He tried to get Valindra to carry his bag, Rem grabbed it and gave it back to him, we told him she was our equal.
 - We headed southeast
 	- A bird with antlers was watching us.
 Rhinos nearby.
 A giant featherless horse bird thingy.
+Talon Beast and Peryton.